SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 | `EVENT_APP_BUTTON_UP_ASSOCIATION_GROUP_ADD`     | `->` | `EVENT_APP_ASSOCIATION_GROUP_ADD_START`    |
 | `EVENT_APP_BUTTON_UP_ASSOCIATION_GROUP_REMOVE`  | `->` | `EVENT_APP_ASSOCIATION_GROUP_REMOVE_START` |

-## New ZAF responsibilities
+## New ZAF Responsibilities
-In order to make apps smaller and easier to start with, all implementation common to all apps, and that does not require additional configuration from the user, has been moved to ZAF.
+In order to make apps smaller and easier to start with, all implementation common to all apps that did not require additional configuration from the user has been moved to ZAF.

-### Features moved out of apps to ZAF
+### Features Moved Out of Apps to ZAF
-All sample application would keep a local pointer to the `AppHandles` passed by the `ApplicationTask`.
-This parameter is already passed to ZAF in the `ZAF_Init` therefore the Applications don't need to keep a local pointer anymore.
+All sample applications would keep a local pointer to the `AppHandles` passed by the `ApplicationTask`.
+This parameter is already passed to ZAF in the `ZAF_Init`, therefore the applications no longer need to keep a local pointer.
 They should use the functions from `ZAF_Common_interface.h` to retrieve the data needed from the `AppHandles`